Board of Directors and Advisory Committee

 Marsiol served as our company Secretary from 2012-2014.
 She received her Bachelors Degree in Psychology from Chino State University.
 She is studying nursing and plans to become a Nurse-Midwife.
 She is a mother of three children.
 She grew up in East and South Los Angeles and is a strong believer in women’s empowerment through childbirth.

 Dr. Kevin Justus, MD, MFMS, FACOG, Obstetrician-Gynecologist and Perinatologist

 Dr. David Ghozland, MD, FACOG, Obstetrician-Gynecologist

 Dr. Kimberly Gregory, MD, MPH, MFMS, FACOG, Obstetrician -Gynecologist & Perinatologist

 Vanessa Nicolas, CNM, MSN, Certified Nurse-Midwife & Nursing Instructor

 Melissa O’Keefe, BS, CLE, Certified Lactation Educator/Le Leche League Leader

 Luz Chacon, MPH, CLE, Former Program Director, Maternal Child Health Access Welcome Baby!
 Program, Maternal Child Health Educator, Certified Lactation Educator

-John Cheruiyot, BA, Political Scientist
+John Cheruiyot, Political Scientist